yomura/objspacecdn/readme.txt

 == Upgrade Notice ==

 = 0.5 =
-For faster serving images, please check the DreamSpeed dream.io option in the settings page.
+For faster serving images, please check the ObjSpaceCDN dream.io option in the settings page.